Deep Learning with Uncertainty Quantification for Predicting the Segmentation Dice Coefficient of Prostate Cancer Biopsy Images: Results and discussion

 \subsubsection{Tumor-free images}

 Three images from the test data and 17 images from the training data that did not contain any tumor labels were merged into the second subset.
-From these tumor-free images we obtained $\alpha_0$ = 0.9991, $\alpha_1$ = 0 (which is expected since the tumor regions did not contribute to the model uncertainties or performance), $\alpha_2$ = -12.306 and $\alpha_3$ = 7.2247; for non-tumor uncertainty ($\rho$ = -0.8496), $\gamma_0$ = 0.9993 and $\gamma_1$ = -8.5907; for non-tissue uncertainty ($\rho$ = -0.8496), $\delta_0$ = 0.9993 and $\delta_1$ = -16.02, and for the overall uncertainty ($\rho$ = -0.8496), $\theta_a$ = 0.9994 and $\theta_b$ = -5.6296.
-The RMSE values for the tumor-free images for all four linear models were even lower at 0.014.
-For all derived coefficients, except for $\alpha_3$ for the tumor-free images, negative coefficient values indicated that uncertainty in the MCD model predictions decreased its performance.

-From the coefficients derived for Eq.~\ref{eq:1} we further note the importance of each clinical region to models overall performance.
-A lesser (more negative) value of the coefficient implying a greater contribution in reducing Dice.
-For the tumor containing images, we report non-tumor tissue region uncertainties had the highest coefficient value (weight) relative to the other regions.
-These results also indicated that the MCD model performance was most affected (reduced) by uncertainty of predictions of non-tumor tissue, followed by the tumor-tissue regions, and non-tissue pixels contributed approximately half as much as the tumor regions.
-For the tumor-free images, non-tumor tissue regions uncertainty contributed more substantially than pixels without any tissue (indicated by a positive $\alpha_3$ coefficient).
+From these tumor-free images $\alpha_0$ = 0.9991, $\alpha_1$ = 0 (which is expected since the tumor regions did not contribute to the model uncertainties or performance), $\alpha_2$ = -12.306 and $\alpha_3$ =7.2247; for non-tumor uncertainty (Spearman's correlation coefficient ($\rho$ = -0.8496), $\gamma_0$ = 0.9993 and $\gamma_1$ = -8.5907; for non-tissue uncertainty ($\rho$ = -0.8496), $\delta_0$ = 0.9993 and $\delta_1$ = -16.02, and for the overall uncertainty ($\rho$ = -0.8496), $\theta_a$ = 0.9994 and $\theta_b$ = -5.6296 were calculated.
+The RMSE values for all four linear models were $\leq 0.16$.
+The RMSE values for the tumor-free images for four linear models were even lower at 0.014.
+For all derived coefficients, except for $\alpha_3$ for the tumor-free images, negative coefficient values in the majority of the calculations indicated that higher uncertainty in the MCD model predictions decreased its performance.
+From the coefficients derived for Eq.~\ref{eq:1}, the significance of each clinical region in determining overall model performance becomes clear.
+A more negative coefficient implies a greater reduction in Dice scores.
+For tumor-containing images, non-tumor tissue region uncertainties had the highest coefficient value, meaning they had the largest negative impact on performance.
+The MCD model was most affected by non-tumor tissue uncertainty, followed by tumor-tissue regions, with non-tissue pixels contributing about half as much.
+In tumor-free images, non-tumor tissue uncertainty played a more substantial role than pixels without tissue, as indicated by the positive $\alpha_3$ coefficient.